-Although my main look is still the latex look I had created with help from Inara Pey (my best friend here in SL), I also need more “conventional” appearances.
+Although my main look is still the latex look I had created with help from Inara Pey (whom I once looked up to and considered my best friend in SL), I also need more “conventional” appearances.
 In this department, I’d stopped mucking about with sculpted nails and the default hands and feet, and have gone with Siddean Munro’s AvEnhance parts (hands and feet).
 They work fine for me, they look good, and they’re well-supported by the vast majority of skin makers and numerous shoe designers out there.
 But still, I was saddled with the “idiosyncracies” of the default SL avatar body.

 I confess to being partial to Slink – no offence meant to other, really good makers out there like Belleza and Maitreya.
 Siddean’s a friend of mine, and we often exchange ideas.
 So, it was no surprise that, when fitted mesh arrived and I wanted a fitted mesh avatar body, I went with the Slink Physique.
 Fitted mesh clothing in SL still isn’t what it should be, though, for various reasons.
 It might prove to be a competitive market, as we see more and more creators launching their own offerings.